-Section A.1 Page 13 of 54 Version: November 2021
+Section A.1 Page 13 of 56 Version: September 2022

-Updated MDC January 2022
+Updated MDC October 2022

 Review

-Next Review Due September 2022
+Next Review Due September 2023

-College's internal child protection procedures; to advise staff and to offer support to those requiring this.

-- 7.3 The DSL and the Principal undertake an annual review with the Proprietors detailing any changes to the policy and procedures; the training undertaken by all staff and governors and other relevant issues.
+- 7.2 It is the role of the Designated Safeguarding Lead to ensure that all of the child protection procedures are followed within the College, and to make appropriate, timely contact with MASH and the Prevent Officer at Wiltshire Police, in cases of suspected extremism and radicalisation under the Prevent Strategy, in accordance with College procedures.
+If the child resides out of the Wiltshire area, it is the responsibility of the Designated Safeguarding Lead to make contact with the appropriate child protection team for that authority and follow their procedures on how to make a referral.
+If, for any reason, the Designated Safeguarding Lead is unavailable, a trained Deputy Designated Safeguarding Lead will act in their absence (see section 1).
+Additionally, it is the role of the Designated Safeguarding Lead to ensure all staff employed, including temporary staff and volunteers within the College, are aware of the College's internal child protection procedures; to advise staff and to offer support to those requiring this. - 7.3 The DSL and the Principal undertake an annual review with the Proprietors detailing any changes to the policy and procedures; the training undertaken by all staff and propietors and other relevant issues.
 The College will then complete the Annual Audit of Safeguarding in Schools to keep the Wiltshire Safeguarding Vulnerable People Partnership updated on how they are managing their statutory responsibilities to safeguarding (section 175 Education Act 2002, section 157 Education Act 2002 and section 11 Children's Act 2004).
 The findings of the audit will be reported to Wiltshire Safeguarding Vulnerable People Partnership. - 7.4 Specific training is provided for the College's Designated Safeguarding Lead and Deputies. - 7.5 The Designated Safeguarding Lead will be responsible for addressing any barriers to effective inter-agency working and will report to the Principal when it has an effect on safeguarding children.